dfmoralesb/MPE_tutorials/tutorials/CAPTUS.md

 <a name="extract"></a>
 ## Extract - identification of target regions

 * During this step, `CAPTUS` will search the assemblies produced by the previous step for the loci contained in the provided reference target sequence data sets (amino acids or nucleotides) and then extract them.
-Proteins can be provided in either amino acid or nucleotide; these are searched and extracted using `Scipio`  Like in the previous steps, `CAPTUS` will produce an HTML report summarizing the marker recovery statistics across all samples and extracted markers.
+Proteins can be provided in either amino acid or nucleotide; these are searched and extracted using `Scipio`.
+Like in the previous steps, `CAPTUS` will produce an HTML report summarizing the marker recovery statistics across all samples and extracted markers.

 * To run the extract module, do